AliTavassoly/DataArt-Internship/README.md

 # DataArt-Internship
-Hi,
+Hello,
-This is Ali and this repository is for fun.
+This is Ali.
+This repository contains DataArt's tasks.